Biden orders more intel investigation of COVID-19 origin

 After months of minimizing that possibility as a fringe theory, the Biden administration is joining worldwide pressure for China to be more open about the outbreak, aiming to head off GOP complaints the president has not been tough enough as well as to use the opportunity to press China on alleged obstruction.

-Biden on Wednesday asked U.S. intelligence agencies to report back within 90 days.
-The Democrat directed U.S. national laboratories to assist with the investigation and the intelligence community to prepare a list of specific queries for the Chinese government.
+Biden asked U.S. intelligence agencies to report back within 90 days.
+He directed U.S. national laboratories to assist with the investigation and the intelligence community to prepare a list of specific queries for the Chinese government.
 He called on China to cooperate with international probes into the origins of the pandemic.

 Republicans, including former President Donald Trump, have promoted the theory that the virus emerged from a laboratory accident rather than naturally through human contact with an infected animal in Wuhan, China.